Centurion774477/Lahti/README.md

 Quick note: I am working on fixing the compiler so it puts `rl.close()` on the end of the file instead of immediately after getting the input.

+Also, excuse the excess whitespace on the left side of each line.
+That is a bug that I've been working on fixing.
+JavaScript is white space-insensitive, so it isn't too urgent, however.

 Thanks for reading.
 If you have any questions, feel free to email me at reeceturner1358@gmail.com.